-Goodwill of Malayan Education System, Inc. (MESI) (formerly Malayan Colleges, Inc.) Key assumptions used in the value in use (VIU) calculation
+Goodwill of Malayan Education System, Inc. (MESI) (formerly Malayan Colleges, Inc.)

+Key assumptions used in the value in use (VIU) calculation As at December 31, 2018, the recoverable amount of the CC

-As at December 31, 2018 and 2017, the recoverable amount of the CGU has been determined based on a VIU calculation using five-year cash flow projections.
+As at December 31, 2018, the recoverable amount of the CGU has been determined based on a VIU calculation using five-year cash flow projections.
 Key assumptions in the VIU calculation of the CGU are most sensitive to the following:

-- Future revenues, profit margins and revenue growth rates: Cash flow projections based on financial budgets approved by management covering a five-year period (2019-2023) and considers the impact of the Enhanced K+12 Basic Education Program on MESI's financial performance effective 2016. - Long-term growth rates (3.74% for 2018 and 5.25% for 2017): The long-term growth rate is expected growth rate in the education industry sector.
+• Future revenues, profit margins and revenue growth rates: Cash flow projections based on financial budgets approved by management covering a five-year period (2019-2023) and considers the impact of the Enhanced K+12 Basic Education Program on MESI's financial performance effective 2016.

-• Discount rate (10.98% for 2018 and 9.06% for 2017): The discount rate used for the computation of the net present value is the weighted average cost of capital and was determined by reference to Parent Company's capital structure.
+- Long-term growth rates (3.74% for 2018): The long-term growth rate is expected growth rate in the education industry sector. - Discount rate (10.98% for 2018): The discount rate used for the computation of the net present value is the weighted average cost of capital and was determined by reference to Parent Company's capital structure.